Painting With: Music

 The album's color palette is dominated by modular synthesizers and an array of percussion instruments borrowed from the collection of studio drummer Emil Richards.
 In contrast to their previous work, Animal Collective decided to eliminate the reverb effects and drawn-out musical passages.
 Portner commented: "Everything seems drenched in reverb these days, and is so distant.
 In a way, it was a reaction to that."
 Weitz added: "We talked about no ambient [passages].
 Even [2009's] Merriweather Post Pavilion, people were saying was our poppiest record up to that point, but there still were like long, drawn-out passages of drone.
 With this one we were just like in and out.
 No long buildups to get to it, no long outros.
 We talked about, like, our Ramones record."
 Lennox elaborated with a comparison to the first Ramones album:

 There was this idea of wanting to do something with short songs, with a homogenous energy to the record. ... not that we expected the music to sound like that, but we wanted to do something where the first song revs up the engine, and it kind of just cruises after that.
 We didn’t want to throw in some ethereal moment.
 We wanted to do something that blasted away the whole time.

 The group drew on ideas of the prehistoric, such as cave paintings and dinosaurs, which were used to influence the songwriting process and the recording sessions themselves, "[aiming to eschew] slow jams for a set of songs inspired by more elemental pleasures ... [and] artists who could make a lot happen in a short amount of time," writes Jeremy Gordon.

+The album also makes extensive use of hocketing, in which Portner and Lennox rapidly trade vocal lines, often alternating syllable by syllable.